ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Heterogeneous Spatial Domain Decomposition Algorithm

 \subsubsection{Introduction}

 Simulating heterogeneous molecular systems on supercomputers requires the conception and development of efficient parallelization techniques or Domain Decomposition (DD) schemes~\cite{lammps95,gromacs4,de_shaw}.
 In the first release of ESPResSo++ the Domain Decomposition scheme was a combination of the Linked-Cell-List algorithm (LCL) with an homogeneous-spatial Domain Decomposition.
 Such schemes are applied to traditional molecular simulations, for instance in dense homogeneous polymer melt systems~\cite{Kurt90,moreira2015direct,zhang2014equilibration}.
 While traditional molecular simulations are performed with the same resolution for all molecules in the simulation box; in heterogeneous systems~\cite{GuzmanPRE2017}, we tackle different resolutions (densities).
 Spatially the simulation box is typically comprised by subregions with different resolutions, namely, for multiscale simulations the coarse-grained and the atomistic/hybrid subregions (see Figure~\ref{fig: hespadda}(a)).
-In terms of computational costs, the most expensive regions are the ones holding atomistic details (higher resolution) followed by the regions using coarse-grained models~\cite{praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009} or ideal gas~\cite{Kreis2015} which are significantly cheaper.
+In terms of computational costs, the most expensive regions are the ones containing atomistic details (higher resolution) followed by the regions using coarse-grained models~\cite{praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009} or ideal gas~\cite{Kreis2015} which are significantly cheaper.

-The exhibited challenges in terms of algorithms for domain decomposition are mainly because of two constraints, namely, the interactions per subdomain and the inter-subdomains communication.
+The challenges faced by domain decomposition algorithms arise from two factors, namely, the interactions per subdomain and the communication between subdomains.
 An example of the inter-domains communication constraint is the imbalanced amount of data communicated between the fully atomistic and hybrid regions in comparison to the CG regions (see Figure~\ref{fig: hespadda}(c)).
-While also the interactions per domain are going to be imbalanced if an homogeneous grid decomposes equally the systems shown in Figure~\ref{fig: hespadda}(b).
-Such constraint is mainly because the distribution of interactions per subdomain could differ in orders of magnitude depending on the spatial heterogeneous mapping ratio as defined in Equation~\ref{eq:R_MS}.
+In addition, the interactions per domain will be imbalanced if an homogeneous grid decomposes equally the system as shown in Figure~\ref{fig: hespadda}(b).
+This is mainly because the distribution of interactions per subdomain could differ in orders of magnitude depending on the spatial heterogeneous mapping ratio as defined in Equation~\ref{eq:R_MS}.

 where $N^{res}_{HR}$ is the number of entities in the high-resolution region that corresponds to one entity in the low-resolution one $N^{res}_{LR}$.
 For example mapping the atomistic water molecule to the coarse-grained model can usually result in a $R_{SH}^{res}=3$~\cite{GuzmanPRE2017} (See also Figure~\ref{fig: hespadda2}(a)).